Nganga02/alx-airbnb-project-documentation/features-and-functionalities/README.md

-# Airbnb Backend – Features & Functionalities
+# Airbnb Clone Backend – Features & Functionalities

 This document outlines the core features and functionalities that the backend of the Airbnb Clone must support.
 It serves as a high-level system blueprint to guide development before coding begins.
 The goal is to clearly define what the system must do, for whom, and under what conditions.